A Beginners Guide to Maternity Leave Laws

 The short answer is that, according to U.S. law, you can take 12 weeks of leave.

-The law says that if you have worked for your company for 12-months and have worked at least 1,250 hours and the company has 50 or more employees within 75-miles you may take up to 12 weeks of unpaid leave within a 12-month period under certain circumstances.
-For more information on FMLA check out the U.S. Department of Labor FMLA page.
+The law says if you have worked for your company for 12 months and at least 1,250 hours, and the company has 50 or more employees within 75 miles, you may take up to 12 weeks of unpaid leave within a 12-month period under certain circumstances.

 How Long Is the Average Maternity Leave?

-Your doctor will say your body needs six weeks to recover from childbirth and eight weeks if you had a c-section.
-FMLA will protect your job for 12 weeks, but (and that's a big "but") it is unpaid.
+Your doctor will say your body needs 6 weeks to recover from childbirth and 8 weeks if you had a c-section.
+FMLA will protect your job for 12 weeks, but (and that's a big "but") the time is unpaid.
 So, the real question is how long can you afford to take an unpaid leave?

 Your choice may come down to money.
-If your company allows you to use sick time, vacation time, personal time and also offers short-term disability, you may be paid for some of your leave.
-Now would be a good time to start crunching the numbers.
+If your company allows you to use sick time, vacation time, personal time, and also offers short-term disability, you may be paid for some of your leave.
+If you're pregnant, now is the time to start crunching the numbers.

-Just like there is no average pregnancy, there is no average maternity leave.
+Just as there is no average pregnancy, there is no average maternity leave.
 You have many options you need to investigate.
 Then you'll decide the right length of time you can afford.

-How Does Short Term Disability (STD) Work for Maternity Leave?
+How Does Short-Term Disability Work for Maternity Leave?

-Short-term disability will offer you six weeks pay for a normal childbirth and eight weeks for a c-section.
-The rest of your maternity leave will be unpaid and job-protected with FMLA.
-Short-term disability won't cover your entire paycheck, but it will cover a good chunk of it (check your HR manager for the details).
+Short-term disability (STD) will offer you 6 weeks pay for a normal childbirth and 8 weeks for a c-section.
+The rest of your maternity leave will be unpaid and job-protected with FMLA if you work for a qualifying company.
+Short-term disability typically covers 60% of your paycheck.
+Check with your HR manager for the details.

 STD doesn't start paying out right away.
-You need to wait for an "elimination period", in which the insurance company confirms your disability.
+First, there's an "elimination period," in which the insurance company confirms your disability.
 Your disability is that you gave birth to a child.
-You'll need to account for this in your budget if you have bills due during this time period.
+You'll need to account for this unpaid time in your budget if you'll have bills due while waiting.

 Which States Offer Paid Maternity (Family) Leave?